-GULP Tutorial Part 10 – Images
+GULP Tutorial Part 9 – Images

 Install the gulp-imagemin and imagemin-pngquant plugins.
-The gulp-imagemin comes with several optimizers for different image types but does very little for PNG files.
+The gulp-imagemin comes with several optimizers for different image types, but does very little for PNG files.
 The imagemin-pngquant will focus on optimizing PNG files.

-I’ve decided to leave the 3rd party libraries alone but you might chose to optimize them as well.
+I’ve decided to leave the third party libraries alone, but you might choose to optimize them as well.
 This demo is focused on optimizing our own images.

 From the command-line install